Complying with our open access policy

 The version of record (VoR) is the final fully copyedited, typeset and formatted copy of a manuscript, as printed and distributed by a publisher.

-Most journals provide options that enable authors to make the version of record (VoR) open access, often by charging authors an article processing charge for their publishing services.
+Most subscription journals provide options that enable authors to make the version of record (VoR) open access, usually by charging authors an article processing charge for their open access publishing services.

-We recommend that you use the Journal Checker Tool to help you work out if the version of record (VoR) can be made open access, either through your organisational agreements with the publisher or using Wellcome funding.
+You can use the Journal Checker Tool to help you determine if the version of record (VoR) can be made open access through agreements either your organisation, or your co-author's organisation, may have with the publisher.

 Publishing in a fully open access journal or platform